Iina Kuustonen

 Iina Kuustonen (born 18 April 1984) is a Finnish actress.

 Kuustonen is best known for her appearances in the Finnish television series Putous (2011–2014), Helsingin herra (2012) and Syke (2014).
 She has also played in several movies, including The Kiss of Evil (2011) and FC Venus (2005).
 She won the Kultainen Venla, "Golden Venla" award for best actress for her roles in Helsingin Herra and Putous in 2012.

-Life and career
+Early life and education

+Finnish musician Mikko Kuustonen is Iina Kuustonen's father.
+Iina's sister Minka Kuustonen is also an actress.
 Kuustonen was born in Helsinki, where she studied at the Helsinki theatre academy, and graduated with a master's degree in acting in 2011.